nyukhalov/CarND-Path-Planning-Project/writeup.md

 ### Rough trajectories

-To generate a rough trajectories I implemented a generic function `rough_trajectory`.
+To generate rough trajectories I implemented a generic function `rough_trajectory()`.
 The function takes in three parameters: current ego-car's state, predictions and target lane.
 The function will try to generate a rough trajectory from the current car's position to the target lane as far as it can safely go.
 The algorithms takes into account non-ego vehicles and tries to generate a safe trajectory.

 ### Cost functions